 My husband and I try to meet to discuss our finances on a monthly basis.
 We review our spending, our cash flow and our Family Balance Sheet.

-Since I manage the finances for my family, I created our Family Balance Sheet as a way to communicate with my husband about our family and business finances.
+I created our Family Balance Sheet as a way to communicate with my husband the details of our family and business finances.
 I wanted something on one piece of paper where I could show him our short-term and long-term savings account balances and our debt balances.
-I also wanted a reminder through out the year of what our short-term and long-term financial goals are.
 It is one thing to discuss goals in January, but if we aren’t reminded regularly, we could lose sight of the big picture and what we are working so hard for.

 I pair this sheet with a Quicken print-out of our monthly spending by category.

-The first section recaps our assets and liabilities.
-The Asset portion is column B – D, and the Liabilities portion is E – H.
+The Asset portion is column A – D, and the Liabilities portion is E – J.

 - Column A = Name of Account